Quick answer

 Single-use tickets can be purchased without a Polish bank account using: the yellow ticket machines at tram stops (accept cash and contactless card payments including Visa and Mastercard), the mKRK app (accepts foreign cards and Apple/Google Pay), and from bus drivers on selected routes (cash only, limited change available, slight surcharge applies).

 The mKRK app is available on iOS and Android.
 It does not require a Polish phone number or bank account for single-use ticket purchases.
-Download it before you arrive — it is the simplest option for the first days before your KKM card is issued.
+A mobile app option is available before your permanent card is issued.

 Night Buses and Airport Routes